GoogleCloudPlatform/pgadapter/README.md

 <path to credentials file> -s 5432
 ```

+## Details
+Google Cloud Spanner PGAdapter is a simple, MITM, forward, non-transparent proxy, which translates
+the PostgreSQL wire-protocol into the Cloud Spanner equivalent.
+It can only be used with Cloud
+Spanner databases that use the [PostgreSQL dialect](https://cloud.google.com/spanner/docs/postgresql-interface).
+By running this proxy locally, any PostgreSQL client (including the SQL command-line client PSQL)
+should function seamlessly by simply pointing its outbound port to this proxy's inbound port.
+The proxy does not support all parts of the PostgreSQL wire-protocol.
+See [Limitations](#Limitations)
+for a list of current limitations.

+In addition to translation, this proxy also concerns itself with authentication
+and to some extent, connection pooling.
+Translation for the most part is simply
+a transformation of the [PostgreSQL wire protocol](https://www.postgresql.org/docs/current/protocol-message-formats.html)
+except for some cases concerning PSQL, wherein the query itself is translated.

+Simple query mode and extended query mode are supported, and any data type
+supported by Spanner is also supported.
+Items, tables and language not native to
+Spanner are not supported, unless otherwise specified.

+Though the majority of functionality inherent in most PostgreSQL clients
+(including PSQL and JDBC) are included out of the box, the following items are
+not supported:
+* Prepared Statement DESCRIBE
+* SSL
+* Functions
+* COPY <table_name> TO ...
+* COPY <table_name> FROM <filename | PROGRAM program>

+COPY <table_name> FROM STDIN __is supported__.

+Only the following `psql` meta-commands are supported:
+  * `\d <table>`
+  * `\dt <table>`
+  * `\dn <table>`
+  * `\di <table>`
+  * `\l`

+Other `psql` meta-commands are __not__ supported.

 ## COPY support
 `COPY <table-name> FROM STDIN` is supported.
 This option can be used to insert bulk data to a Cloud
 Spanner database. `COPY` operations are atomic by default, but the standard transaction limits of